Filippo-Venturini/asmd23-public-models/README.md

 **Def:** Given all the possible path of a given length, the number of tokens in each place remains bounded, preventing resource exhaustion or overflow.

 ```
-def isBounded(initialState: MSet[Place], depth: Int): Boolean =
+def isBounded(initialState: Marking[P], depth: Int, maxTokenInPN: Int): Boolean =
       (for
-      path: Path[Marking[Place]] <- pnRW.paths(initialState, depth)
+        path: Path[Marking[P]] <- pn.toSystem.paths(initialState, depth)
         state <- path
-    yield state.size <= maxTokenInPN(initialState)).reduce(_ && _)
+      yield state.size <= maxTokenInPN).reduce(_ && _)
 ```

 In this solution we iterate over all the states and we check that the total number of the token in each state is less equal than the maximum possible number of the tokens in the net.
-Note that this solution is correct only if we apply it to a Readers and Writers Petri Net, because we know that in this type of nets no more tokens are generated after the initial configuration, so we can know exactly the max possible amount of tokens (k + HasPermission)
+Note that this solution is correct only if we apply it to a Readers and Writers Petri Net, because we know that in this type of nets no more tokens are generated after the initial configuration, so we can know exactly the max possible amount of tokens (k + HasPermission).
+For others Petri Nets we need to have a boundary to take into account for check if the number of tokens is increasing to infinite or not.

 At the path *package scala.u06.task1.ReadersWritersPetriNetTest.scala* a simple test is performed using `ScalaTest` for verify all the priorities with a given starting configuration and a given depth.

+We limited the length of the paths taken into account at 10, because with longest paths the execution requires a lot of time.

 ## Task 2 - Artist